The IELTS speaking test has 3 parts.

 IELTS Speaking Part 2

 This part of the test involves a specific topic on a card or prompt that is given by the examiner.
 In this case there are no questions but you will ‘Describe’ and ‘Explain’ something and talk about the points on the card in a little more detail, you will be assessed on your fluency.
 Here is an example card with prompts.

 Click here for IELTS Speaking Part 2: Useful technique for difficult topics

 IELTS Speaking Part 3

-Here you are asked a question by the examiner and you need to give an opinion and give reasons with examples with a much more detailed answer.
-This part of the speaking test is often most difficult for students, so it is important to give good examples.
-Also the topics in part 3 are connected to the topics in Part 2 of the speaking test.
+Here you are asked around 5 questions by the examiner and you may need to give an opinion, compare, predict, talk about the past, talk about people, give a hypothetical response, give reasons and examples with a much more detailed answer.
+This part of the speaking test tends to be the most difficult for students, also the topics in part 3 are connected to the topics in Part 2 of the speaking test.

-The key to getting a good score in part 2 and 3 is to give longer more detailed answers, in this section of the test it is not necessary to worry about very accurate grammar, the main focus of this is to expand your answer with detail and an example, make sure you stay on topic also.
+The key to getting a good score in part 3 is to give longer more detailed answers, in this section of the test it is not necessary to worry about very accurate grammar, the main focus of this is to expand your answer with detail and an example, make sure you stay on topic also.
 This part of the test needs a lot of practice to reach a good band level.
 Part 3 of the speaking test lasts about 5 minutes.

 Example topics for IELTS Speaking part 3.